tnc-ca-geo/python-flow-calculator/README.md

 #### Formatting the CSV

-   The batch processing csv needs the following columns (case sensitive) to work: `usgs, cdec, path, comid, class, lat, lng` more columns can exist but those ones are required.
+   The batch processing csv needs the following columns (case sensitive) to work: `usgs, cdec, path, comid, class, lat, lng, calculator` more columns can exist but those ones are required.
 Every entry in the csv must have one of `usgs`, `cdec` or `path` populated this is because they are used to fetch the data for the calculator.

    usgs is expected to be a USGS gage id.